Getting Started

 Of course it is also possible to use pandapower with other distributions besides Anaconda.
 It is however important that the following packages are included:

-• numpy
+- numpy

-• scipy
+- scipy

-Since these packages depend on C-libraries, they cannot be easily installed through pip on Windows systems.
+Since some of these packages depend on C-libraries, they cannot be easily installed through pip on Windows systems.
 If you use a distribution that does not include one of these packages, you either have to build these libraries yourself or switch to a different distribution.

 Installing pandapower